2020 Houston Baptist Huskies football team

 The 2020 Houston Baptist Huskies football team represented Houston Baptist University in the 2020–21 NCAA Division I FCS football season.
-The Huskies played four non-conference games in the fall of 2020 and opted out of the Southland Conference season played in the spring of 2021.
+The Huskies played four non-conference games in the fall of 2020 and opted out of the Southland Conference season played in the spring of 2021 and instead competed as an FCS independent.
 Led by eighth-year head coach Vic Shealy, Houston Baptist compiled a record of 1–3.
 The team played home games at Husky Stadium in Houston.